carolynduby/ApacheMetronWorkshop/06_ProfilingAuthLogs/README.md

-# User and Entity Behavior Analytics(UEBA) with User Authentication Event
+# User and Entity Behavior Analytics(UEBA) with User Authentication Events
 ## Objectives
 After this lab you will be able to:
 1. Describe the components of a Metron profile.